-- In Frequency, the father sends his wallet (with the killer's fingerprints on it) to his son 30 years later by way of hiding it in a very out-of-the-way spot in the family house (which the adult son still lives in, even though his mother has moved to an apartment).
+- The father sends his wallet (with the killer's fingerprints on it) to his son 30 years later by way of hiding it in a very out-of-the-way spot in the family house (which the adult son still lives in, even though his mother has moved to an apartment).

 - At another point after the ham radio has been destroyed, severing their ability to communicate right when the father was struggling for his life, the father communicates with the son by burning a message into the oak table both of them are using.

 - Edward Johnston does this in Timeline, the film of the Michael Crichton novel.
 Also, one main character muses over what the life story of a knight buried in a recently-discovered grave might be.
 At the end, it is revealed to be his own grave, with an inscription to those of his friends who returned to the present.

 - The novel Good Omens has a variation, where the author of the "deliver this message to this specific person at this address on this date" message is not a time traveler, but has the ability to see the future.
 And includes extra messages, addressed by name, for the three people who try to open the message before it reaches its intended recipient, threatening to reveal their sordid secrets (cheating with the secretary, left his squad to die, swindled a widow)).
 Agnes Nutter predicted events of future generations, leaving a record for her descendants to consult, one prophecy at a time, in centuries to come.
 By the time the story is set, intervening generations have annotated many of these documents, including some ribald comments on the page that predicts Agnes's modern-day descendant will have sex with a particular other character.